pkgw/website/content/2024/rubbl-casatables-0-8.md

 [pc]: https://github.com/casacore/python-casacore

 This is, finally, where [`rubbl_casatables`] comes in.
-This [Rust crate] providers support for using the casatables container format in a self-contained library that provides a hopefully-clean API.
+This [Rust crate] provides support for using the casatables container format in a self-contained library that provides a hopefully-clean API.

 [Rust crate]: https://crates.io/